 Depending on if one recycles or not, some packaging is recycled and the rest is tossed in the trash and later ends up in a landfill.
 A not insignificant amount of resources and energy go into to making all this packaging and some of it can be repurposed or reused at least once.
 Most people probably already practice at least some packaging reuse.
 For instance, by reusing a mayonnaise jar to store grease drippings, putting leftovers in a sour cream container, or taking a sandwich to school or work in a bread bag.

 With a few reusable shopping bags and the packaging from the products we already purchase, we can eliminate the need for single-use plastic bags.

 Try the following packaging experiment for one week, two for small households.

 - Repurpose a cardboard box, plastic crate, or laundry basket for use as a packaging collection box.

 - Place the collection box in a convenient and visible location such as the kitchen pantry, laundry room, or garage.

-- For the next week or two, place all packaging and empty containers (except from raw meat) into the collection box.
+- For the next week or two, place all packaging and empty containers (except that contained raw meat) into the collection box.
 Even stuff you would normally put in the recycle bin.
 Dump out crumbs and rinse out packages if needed.
 Don’t forget packaging from non-food items and things that are delivered to your home.
 Add another collection box if necessary.
 You will probably be amazed at how much packaging you collect.

 - Decide which kind of packaging you can and will repurpose and reuse and make this part of your normal household routine.
-It takes about 3 weeks to create a new habit so within a month you will no longer need single-use bags for kitchen garbage can liners or pet waste disposal.
+It takes about 3 weeks to create a new habit so within a month you will no longer need single-use bags for the kitchen garbage can liners or pet waste disposal.